 In the Old Testament, the law guided worship as a gauge.
-It was location specific, regulatory and housed in a sanctuary:
+It was location-specific, regulatory, and housed in a sanctuary:

 Sacrifices – Sacrifices had to atone for the sins of the people.
 Without the shedding of blood, there can be no forgiveness of sins.
-Deuteronomy 12: 6 “There you shall bring your burnt offerings, your sacrifices, your tithes, the offerings of your hand, your vows, your freewill offerings, and the firstborn of your herds and of your flocks.“
+Deuteronomy 12: 6 “There you shall bring your burnt offerings, your sacrifices, your tithes, the offerings of your hand, your vows, your freewill offerings, and the firstborn of your herds and your flocks.”

 WORSHIP IN SPIRIT AND TRUTH

 Christ is the center of worship in the New Testament, not a meeting place or a building.
-The Holy Spirit, sent to us by Jesus after He ascended, guides and counsels us in our worship.
+The Holy Spirit, sent to us by Jesus after He ascended, guides, and counsels us in our worship.
 1 Corinthians 3: 16, “Don’t you know that you yourselves are God’s temple and that God’s Spirit lives in you?”
-True worship is an act of expression that comes from the heart and guided by the Holy Spirit.
+True worship is an act of expression that comes from the heart and is guided by the Holy Spirit.
 It is not an external, ritual experience.
 To connect with God, you need to purify yourself from the lust of the flesh.
 God is spirit and wants us to worship Him in spirit and truth.
-We need to pray, to communicate with Him and recognize our dependence on Him in every matter of our lives.
-He does not need us to worship Him religiously – but to worship Him lovingly.
+We need to pray, to communicate with Him, and recognize our dependence on Him in every matter of our lives.
+He does not require us to worship Him religiously – but to worship Him lovingly.

-John 1: 14 – “The Word became flesh and dwelt among us, and we saw His glory, the glory as the only Son of the Father, full of grace and truth.”
+John 1: 14 – “The Word became flesh and dwelt among us, and we saw His glory, the glory as of the only Son of the Father, full of grace and truth.”